 With respect to the amount withheld in 2014 and 2015 exercises, it was received a favorable decision for the reimbursement of EUR 3,063,079, duly received in May 2021.
-For the remaining parcel of EUR 333,541 yet to be reimbursed to the Company, the discussion with Portuguese Tax Authorities is still going on, being expected a conclusion of the process in the course of 2023.
+For the remaining parcel of EUR 333,541 yet to be reimbursed to the Company, the discussion with Portuguese Tax Authorities is still going on.